-- A Any swimmer starting before the starting signal is given shall be disqualified if the referee independently observes and confirms the starter's observation that a violation occurred.
+A Any swimmer starting before the starting signal is given shall be disqualified if the referee independently observes and confirms the starter's observation that a violation occurred.
 Swimmers remaining on the starting blocks shall be relieved from their starting positions with the "Stand up" command and may step off the blocks.

-The starter shall restart the race upon signal by the referee. - B If the starting signal has been given before the disqualification is declared, the race shall continue without recall.
-If the referee independently observes and confirms the starter's observation that a violation occurred, the swimmer or swimmers who have
+B If the starting signal has been given before the dis-

+qualification is declared, the race shall continue without recall.
+If the referee independently observes and confirms the starter's observation that a violation occurred, the swimmer or swimmers who have false started shall be disqualified upon completion of the race in accordance with article 102.13.2.

-- false started shall be disqualified upon completion of the race in accordance with 102.15.2. - C If the recall signal is activated inadvertently, no swimmer shall be charged with a false start and the starter shall restart the race upon signal by the referee. - D A swimmer who would otherwise be charged with a false start may be relieved of the charge if the false start was caused by the swimmer's reaction to the "Stand up" command. - E A swimmer shall not be disqualified for an illegal starting position at the start if the race is permitted to proceed.
+C If the recall signal is activated inadvertently, no swimmer shall be charged with a false start and the starter shall restart the race upon signal by the referee.

+- D A swimmer who would otherwise be charged with a false start may be relieved of the charge if the false start was caused by the swimmer's reaction to the "Stand up" command. - E A swimmer shall not be disqualified for an illegal starting position at the start if the race is permitted to proceed.
 Enforcement of the correct starting position is the responsibility of the starter. - 103.8.7 Warning Signal-With the exception of relays, in events 500 yards or longer the starter or a designee shall sound a warning signal over the water at the finish end of the lane of the leading swimmer when that swimmer has two lengths plus 5 yards or 5 meters to swim.
 As an alternative, a bell warning signal may be given over each lane by a lane judge or timer in that lane.